 The Sensing Measurement Report Control field is defined in 9.4.1.75.3 (Sensing Measurement Report Control field(Motion 125)) and the Sensing Measurement Report field is defined in 9.4.1.75.4 (Sensing Measurement Report field(Motion 125)).
 The processes of encoding and decoding the CSI sent within a Sensing Measurement Report field is described in 9.4.1.75.2 (CSI encoding and decoding(Motion 125))(Motion 125).

-The Reference Timestamp field contains the lower 4 octets of the TSF timer value, TSF[31:0], sampled at the instant the SI2SR, SR2SI, or SR2SR NDP preamble was received by the sensing receiver.
+The Reference Timestamp field contains the lower 4 octets of the TSF timer value, TSF[31:0], sampled when the PHY-RXSTART.indication corresponding to the SI2SR, SR2SI, or SR2SR NDP(s) is received by the sensing receiver.

 TGbf editor: Please append sub clause 9.4.1.75.3 as follows: